DermNet provides Google Translate, a free machine translation service. Note that this may not provide an exact translation in all languages

 Oatmeal has also been used as a cleanser and cosmetically as a common ingredient in facial masks.

 Oatmeal has a long history of safe use, confirmed by the FDA (Food and Drug Administration, USA) in 2003.
 However, contact allergic dermatitis has been reported from oatmeal used topically.
 When eaten, some components of oat may cause a reaction in sufferers of coeliac disease and perhaps also in the closely related skin condition, dermatitis herpetiformis.

 Skin care products containing colloidal oatmeal are widely available in pharmacies and supermarkets without a prescription.
 Products available include cleansers, bathing preparations, emollient creams and lotions.

 Commercially packaged bathing products are commonly available.
 These are the easiest to use and less messy than the do-it-yourself method.
-You should follow the manufacturers directions for preparing a bath with their products.
+Follow the manufacturer's directions for preparing a bath with their product.

 Alternatively, it is relatively easy and inexpensive to prepare a colloidal oatmeal bath.
 Options include: